 I’m a proud, life-long card-carrying member of the chicken tender lover’s club.
-I remember, even as a teenager, my father getting very flustered because no matter what restaurant he took us out to, I order a plate of chicken tenders and french fries.
+I remember, even as a teenager, my father getting very frustrated because no matter what restaurant he took us to, I would order a plate of chicken tenders and french fries.

 What can I say?
 Chicken tenders are delicious and you know what you’re getting.
 They’re always there for you!